Self-planning Code Generation with Large Language Models: Human Evaluation

 In case \uppercase\expandafter{\romannumeral1}, the task of LLMs is “\textit{Given an array of integers nums, find the minimum sum of any non-empty sub-array of nums}”.
 The code generated directly by LLM only considers a subset of the sub-arrays, whereas our approach ensures that none of them are overlooked.
 In case \uppercase\expandafter{\romannumeral2}, the task of LLMs is “\textit{Receive an integer as input and return the special factorial of this integer.}” The direct code generation simply implements the standard factorial in a recursive manner, neglecting the definition of the special factorial.
-In contrast, our method implements the standard factorial through the use of sub-functions and subsequently utilizes these sub-functions to construct the special factorial.
-In case \uppercase\expandafter{\romannumeral3}, the task of LLMs is “\textit{Given the lengths of the three sides of a triangle, returns whether the triangle is a right triangle.}” Our approach is more comprehensive as it calculates the different sides as hypotenuses by applying the Pythagorean theorem, whereas direct code generation only considers a single case.
-Additionally, our method also evaluates whether the input sides form a triangle.
-Overall, our approach offers a more thorough and nuanced approach to solving the tasks assigned to LLMs, whereas direct code generation provides a more straightforward and limited solution.
+In contrast, our approach implements the standard factorial through the use of sub-function and subsequently uses the sub-function to construct the special factorial.
+We can find that the semantics of the code generated by Code CoT and direct code generation are almost the same, only the expression form is different.
+This may confirm the point that the difficulty of generating Code CoT from intent and generating code is comparable.

+Overall, our self-planning approach offers a more thorough and nuanced way for addressing complex tasks assigned to LLMs, in contrast to direct and Code CoT code generation, which provides a more straightforward and limited solution.